-METALS-Aluminium up on expected capacity cuts, but caution warranted
+METALS-Aluminium up on expected capacity cuts, but caution urged

 * China's aluminium production: tmsnrt.rs/2eTgJGm

-* China aluminium output underestimated -analysts (Recasts, adds comment, changes dateline from Melbourne)
+* China aluminium output underestimated -analysts (Adds closing prices)

 By Pratima Desai